-The Training Director meets with the intern for a progress evaluation session every six (6) months.
-The purpose of this meeting is to ensure communication about progress to date, strengths, shortcomings, potential problems, and level of satisfaction with the training rotations and the overall training program.
-Using a rating scale from 1 (Significant Development Need) to 5 (Significantly Exceeds Expectations), the supervisors and the Training Director rate on the Psychological Competencies Evaluation Form the intern's attainment of the 9 competency-based program requirements presented above.
+The intern's primary supervisor meets with the intern for a formal progress evaluation session every six (6) months.
+The purpose of this meeting is to ensure communication about progress to date, strengths, shortcomings, potential problems, and level of satisfaction with the overall training program.
+Using a rating scale from 1 (Significant Development Needed) to 5 (Significantly Exceeds Expectations), the supervisor rates the intern's attainment of the 9 competency-based program requirements presented above on the Psychological Competencies Evaluation Form.
+Informal feedback is provided on an ongoing basis.

 The competency-based training and evaluation process is sequential, cumulative, and graded in complexity over the yearlong training period and across the rotations.
-The Psychology Internship Training Committee will use this competency-based evaluation approach to complete a Psychological Competencies Summary Form at the completion of the yearlong training program.
+The Training Director uses this competency-based evaluation approach to complete a Psychological Competencies Summary Form at the completion of the yearlong training program.
 The form summarizes the intern's Pass status for the training program, which requires final competency ratings of at least "3" for each goal and objective.
-The Training Director will administer the form to the Training Committee members to determine the final competency ratings, and whether the intern successfully completed the internship and demonstrated the core competencies expected of an entry-level psychologist.

-Satisfactory final evaluations from all Training Committee members, successful completion of all the minimum competency requirements, and completion of the 2,080 internship hours are necessary for the satisfactory completion of the internship.
-The Retreat's Vice President of Outpatient Programs and Community Initiatives certifies the satisfactory completion of the internship, after review of the recommendation of the Psychology Internship Training Committee.
+Satisfactory final evaluations from the intern's primary supervisor, successful completion of all the minimum competency requirements, and completion of the 2,080 internship hours are necessary for the satisfactory completion of the internship.
+The Training Director certifies the satisfactory completion of the internship, after review of the above requirements.
 The Training Director will maintain all evaluation forms in the individual intern's secure personnel file and provide a copy of them to the intern.

 The psychology intern may appeal competency evaluations and completion of the internship to the Psychology Internship Training Committee.
-If necessary, the intern may appeal to another psychology training review board created by the Director of Ambulatory Services at the Brattleboro Retreat.
+If necessary, the intern may appeal to another psychology training review board created by the Vice President, Community Partnerships & Communications, who is the executive sponsor of the training program.